SolaceDev/solace-dev-codelabs/markdown/explore-dmr/explore-dmr.md

 Duration: 0:05:00

 ### Prerequisites
-1. 2+ Solace PubSub+ Brokers deployed in environments where they are visable to eachother over a network.
+1. 2+ Solace PubSub+ Brokers deployed in environments where they are visable to each other over a network.
 2. Access to the Solace Broker WebUI for all Brokers via administrator credentials.

 <aside class=“positive”> A note on security: The brokers must be secured with a TLS certificate. </aside>